dogadogan/BrightMarker/README.md

 Drill files are used by the PCB manufacturer to know where to drill holes in the PCB.

-- Still in the Plot window, go to the `Drill Files` tab.
+- In the Plot window, go to the `Drill Files` tab.
 - Select the appropriate options for your design (usually the default options are fine).
 - Click `Generate Drill File`.
 - Then click `Close` to close the Plot window.